Orange Blossom Honey vs Wildflower Honey

 Orange blossom honey is a versatile star.

-Its citrus character elevates tea (especially Earl Grey and green tea), enhances baked goods with a subtle fruity sweetness, and makes exceptional salad dressings and marinades.
+Its citrus character deepens the bergamot in Earl Grey and brightens green tea, enhances baked goods with a subtle fruity sweetness, and makes exceptional salad dressings and marinades.
 Drizzle it over Greek yogurt, pancakes, or fresh fruit.
 It also works beautifully in cocktails and lemonade.
 Wildflower honey is the all-purpose workhorse—cooking, baking, marinades, and everyday sweetening.
 Its heavier body stands up to strong flavors in savory applications better than orange blossom's lighter profile.

 Price Comparison